SkygearIO/features/features/79-structured-logging/implementation.md

 ### Python log function

-To keep the
 - We can use filter to inject current request id https://docs.python.org/3/howto/logging-cookbook.html#using-filters-to-impart-contextual-information
 - Use the logger name for the tag, prefix the name with `tag.`.
 So if user create their own logger in their cloud functions.
-We can recognized the logs are from cloud functions.
+We can recognize the logs are from cloud functions.

 ```py
 import logging